Laguna Shores Recovery Dual-Diagnosis Treatment

 For example, you may be addicted to any mood or mind altering substance, sex, and gambling.
 You may also have a psychiatric disorders that include bi-polar disorder, depression, and schizophrenia.

 Many people struggling with a substance use disorder have underlying issues.
-These dual diagnosis may have been left untreated for years.
+This dual diagnosis may have been left untreated for years.
 This alone plays an overwhelming role in the sky-high incidence of relapse.
-Dual diagnosis was introduced over 20 years ago.
+The dual diagnosis was introduced over 20 years ago.
 However, the diagnosis is still not understood by a large number of people.